15 Best Rome Instagram Spots for Stunning Photos

 1. Trevi Fountain

-That being said, the Trevi Fountain is also one of the hardest Instagrammable places in Rome to shoot at due to the crowds.
+However, brace yourself because it’s also one of the hardest places to take photos due to the large crowds!
 The fountain is almost always crowded so it’s not easy to get a shot without millions of other tourists in it.

-The last time we visited Rome during the summer, we wanted to shoot there at 7 am and guess what, the place was already swarming with tourists!
-So we had to go back the next day at 6 am to be able to shoot a few photos.
-Long story short, wake up super early if you want to take pictures at the Trevi Fountain!
+The last time we visited Rome during the summer, we wanted to shoot there at 7 am, and guess what, the place was already full!
+We went back the next day at 6 am to be able to take a few photos and the crowd was a bit more manageable, but it was still challenging.

 Location on Google Maps: Trevi Fountain

 Best time to go: As one of the most beautiful landmarks in Rome, prepare for the fact that the fountain gets very crowded.
 For that reason, I urge you to go as early in the morning as you possibly can!
-The morning light in the city also lends itself to photography better and you will have fewer people in your shots so it’s worth the early start.

 2. Spanish Steps

 Maybe we can thank Audrey Hepburn for establishing the Spanish Steps, one of the classic Instagrammable spots in Rome!
-Iconic scenes from the movie, Roman Holiday, which propelled her into stardom were filmed here and that feels a pretty good omen for content creation.
+Iconic scenes from the movie, Roman Holiday, which propelled her into stardom were filmed here and that feels like a pretty good omen for content creation.

 The only thing to note is that it is no longer possible to sit on the stairs and in fact, you might get fined if you do so.
 Therefore, you’ll need to capture your pictures while in motion or simply standing on the stairs.